How to Bet on Sports Online in New Jersey

 If you prefer not to use online software to bet on sports, you can simply visit any of the physical casinos and racetracks listed above and bet there with cash.
 You can also collect your winnings from an online bet at the physical casino that your sportsbook is partnered with.

 In addition to those listed above, Tropicana Casino is another option for in-person betting, although it does not yet have an online presence.
-The sportsbook at Tropicana is hosted in partnership with William Hill.
+The sportsbook at Tropicana is hosted in partnership with Caesars Sportsbook.

 You can expect the number of sportsbooks, both online and offline, to continue to grow in New Jersey.